krptn/krypton/README-FIDO.md

 *In order for this section to make sense, please read [User Auth](README-USER-AUTH.md) first.*

 First make sure that the required configuration options for FIDO are set.
-See `FIDO Auth` section in [configurations](README-CONFIGS.md).
+See `FIDO Auth & MFA` section in [configurations](README-CONFIGS.md).

 Currently, we only support passwordless as a second (or third) factor for authentication.
 The password still has to be enabled.